 Katya, “Okay, but casual, as if it is only a passing whim, do not arouse suspicion.”

 “Not to worry dear girl.
-Gerard is known for rambling conversation and eclectic interests, after all, I’m the one who dabbles in the occult, used to anyway.
-That’s how some of these people know me, likely think I still do.
+Gerard is known for rambling conversation and eclectic interests, after all, I’m the one who dabbles in mental mysteries.
 Sometimes it’s useful to be seen as a dotty old guy who fritters away the hours with momentary interests, only to be forgotten the next day.”

 Katja, “Da, ees good, make people think you are bored and keel time only.”